Key players in Syria's long civil war, reignited by shock rebel offensive - ExBulletin

 Key players in Syria's long civil war, reignited by shock rebel offensive

-The stunning advance of rebel forces on Aleppo came as several key players in the conflict were distracted or weakened, sparking the most violent clashes since a 2020 ceasefire brought relative calm to the north. country.
+The stunning advance of rebel forces on Aleppo came as several key players in the conflict were distracted or weakenedsparking the most violent clashes since a 2020 ceasefire brought relative calm to the north of the country.

-Russian and Syrian forces have carried out dozens of airstrikes to try to limit the insurgents' advance, inflicting heavy losses.
+Russian and Syrian forces carried out dozens of airstrikes to try to limit the advance of the insurgents, inflicting heavy losses on them.

 Syria's civil war began in 2011 after an uprising against the regime of President Bashar Assad.
 Five foreign powers have a military presence in the country, including the United States, Russia and Iran.
 Forces opposed to Assad, along with U.S.-backed fighters, control more than a third of the country.
 Israel holds the Golan Heights, which it seized during the 1967 war against its Arab neighbors.